Current Law Students

 Most of the posts on this blog are intended to be relevant and accessible to students who are studying Public Law-related subjects.
 Also of interest might be this study advice to new Law students, written by one of my former students, and these suggestions to new Law students about who to follow on Twitter and which blogs to read.

-I am also in the process of writing a series of posts entitled 1,000 words.
+I am in the process of writing a series of posts entitled 1,000 words.
 Each post in the series addresses a key concept, principle, doctrine, institution or debate relevant to Public Law, and attempts to provide an analytically rigorous overview of it.
 If you wish to receive 1,000 words posts (along with other posts) via email, you can subscribe to the blog.
 You can also receive notifications of new posts by following me on Twitter.

 Prospective Law Students